fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/fitbenchmarking.rst

 Installing FitBenchmarking and default fitting packages
 #######################################################

-|Python 3.6+| will be needed for running/installing this.
-To install
+We recommend using |Python 3.6+| for running/installing Fitbenchmarking.
-FitBenchmarking we use the Python package manager, `pip <https://pip.pypa.io/en/stable/>`__.
+The easiest way to install FitBenchmarking is by using the Python package manager, `pip <https://pip.pypa.io/en/stable/>`__.